This electric vehicle is no longer for sale

 No longer available

-This electric vehicle is no longer available.
-The Audi Q7 E-Tron was available from June 2016 until May 2018.
-Financial data like price, leasing and company car tax were applicable to the final year of availability of the Audi Q7 E-Tron.
+This electric vehicle is no longer in production and not available to buy new.
+The Audi Q7 e-tron was available from June 2016 until May 2018.
+Financial data like price, leasing and company car tax were applicable to the final year of availability of the Audi Q7 e-tron.

-The Audi Q7 E-Tron has a Recommend Retail Price (RRP) of £66,865 and an On The Road Price (OTR) of £67,560.
+The Audi Q7 e-tron had a Recommend Retail Price (RRP) of £66,865 and an On The Road Price (OTR) of £67,560.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.

 Drivetrain and Performance